 If you were arrested for possession or sale of benzodiazepines, please contact us at Colorado Legal Defense Group.
-Our caring Colorado defense attorneys have many years of experience representing clients who have been charged with criminal drug offenses.
-We are among the best Colorado criminal defense attorneys to call.
+Our Colorado defense attorneys have many years of experience representing clients who have been charged with criminal drug offenses.
+We can also help with bail and release issues at all the state jails, including the Summit County Jail in Breckenridge.
 Contact us today for a free consultation by phone or in-person or in our Denver law office.

 - C.R.S.
 18-18-206(1)